How to authorize developer accounts using OAuth 2.0 in Azure API Management

 Enter the Client registration page URL.
 This page is where users can create and manage their accounts, and varies depending on the OAuth 2.0 provider used.
 The Client registration page URL points to the page that users can use to create and configure their own accounts for OAuth 2.0 providers that support user management of accounts.
 Some organizations do not configure or use this functionality even if the OAuth 2.0 provider supports it.
 If your OAuth 2.0 provider does not have user management of accounts configured, enter a placeholder URL here such as the URL of your company, or a URL such as

-The next section of the form contains the Authorization code grant types, Authorization endpoint URL, and Authorization request method settings.
+The next section of the form contains the Authorization grant types, Authorization endpoint URL, and Authorization request method settings.

-Specify the Authorization code grant types by checking the desired types.
+Specify the Authorization grant types by checking the desired types.
 Authorization code is specified by default.

 Enter the Authorization endpoint URL.
 For Azure Active Directory, this URL will be similar to the following URL, where

 The Authorization request method specifies how the authorization request is sent to the OAuth 2.0 server.
 By default GET is selected.

 Then, Token endpoint URL, Client authentication methods, Access token sending method and Default scope need to be specified.

 For an Azure Active Directory OAuth 2.0 server, the Token endpoint URL will have the following format, where